ruoxi-wang/PBBFMM3D/README.md

 ###5.
 EXAMPLES

-We have provided several examples for BBFMM3D.
-Go to examples/, read through the files both must be self explanatory for the most part.
+We have provided several examples for PBBFMM3D.
+The files in `examples/` should be self-explanatory.
 You can use our examples with your own input.
 ####5.1 Example file for generating binary/text files.
-Both gen_binary_file.m and test.cpp shows how our test binary files are generated.
+Both gen\_binary\_file.m and test.cpp shows how our test binary files are generated.
 ####5.2 Making changes to the examples for your own application

 1. If you want to generate input through your own routine, and use the standard kernels: